practicingruby/unreleased-manuscripts/nicholas/modeling.md

 ## Iteration 1: Discovery

 - determine the "why": the reason and causality for the key event, this helps to flesh out the other "W's"
+- they "why" may end up as a "purpose" attribute on the Event (as an enumeration or free text)
 - continue with identifying the "entities" collaborating in the event
 - "who" (aka actors): who collaborates in the event (parties: people, organisations)
 - "where": where does the even take place (place)